 Free movies, markets and live music take place in Silo Park in summer - see What's On.
 (Wynyard Quarter is a good place to get a photograph of Auckland city at night - walk to Wynyard via the bridge from Viaduct Harbour, another waterside dining precinct).

 Ellerslie races - Fancy a day at the horse races? $10 or less will get you a ticket to Ellerslie.
 Special events take place in March for Auckland Cup Week.
+Alexandra Park in Epsom is the venue for night harness racing - entry, racebooks and car parking are free.

 Exhibitions - Artsdiary lists visual art exhibitions in Auckland galleries.
 Also see what's on at the Auckland Art Gallery, corner Kitchener and Wellesley Streets.